tobert/tobert.github.io/src/post/getting-started-with-fio.md

 [Fio Output Explained](/post/2014-04-17-fio-output-explained.html) to find out what all those numbers mean.

+Keep in mind that this trivial test only does 1 gigabyte of IO.
+The numbers in the gist quoted above should not be used to make any real-world decisions.

 In my next post, I will be showing how to parse and plot the JSON output of fio.